misterdown/sgjk/README.md

 ### Colliders

 SGJK provides predefined colliders for polygons, circles and wapper for any collider type.
 You can also define your own custom colliders by implementing the required methods.

+####  Interface Requirements
+Collider classes must implement an interface with the following methods:

+- **get_some_point**: This method should return any point on the surface of the collider, taking into account any applied transformations.
+- **get_furthest_point**: This method should find and return the furthest point in a given direction, taking into account any applied transformations.

 #### Polygon Collider